-A look further back shows the dotcom bubble in 2001 as a black swan event.
-It had a similar outcome as the 2008 financial crisis but narrowed to the tech sector.
-It brought down many investment funds after suffering inflated valuations with no market traction to account for.
+A look back to 2001 reveals the bursting of the dot-com bubble as a black swan event.
+It had a similar outcome as the 2008 financial crisis, but was focused on the tech sector.
+When the bubble burst, the effect was great enough to bring down several investment funds.

 Understanding Black Swan Events

-For instance, if the stock market has a disastrous day, an investor would see this day as a positive event to exercise short options.
-On the other hand, this would be seen as a negative event for an investor who bought heavily into the market.
+These sudden, unexpected events often bring opportunities to those able to profit from chaos.
+For instance, if the stock market has a disastrous day, an investor might find this a profitable time to exercise short options.
+Conversely, this same event would clearly be negative for an investor who had just bought heavily into the market.